Reactive-Extensions/RxJS/doc/api/core/operators/catch.md

 ### `Rx.Observable.catch(...args)`
 [&#x24C8;](https://github.com/Reactive-Extensions/RxJS/blob/master/src/core/linq/observable/catch.js "View in source")

 Continues an observable sequence that is terminated by an exception with the next observable sequence.
-There is an alias for this method `catchException` for browsers <IE9

 #### Arguments
 1. `args` *(`Array` | `arguments`)*: Observable sequences to catch exceptions for.